s17k/GDPM/README.md

-# GDPM
+# GDUMP
-## Google Docs Project Management Utilities
+## Google Docs Utitlities for Management of Projects